Gentle Seated Chair Exercises for Seniors can Improve Range of Motion

 It shouldn’t have arms and shouldn’t fold, roll, slide, or wobble.

-With any exercise routine, first check with your older adult’s doctor to make sure that exercising is safe for them.
+Before starting any exercise routine, check with your older adult’s doctor to make sure that exercising is safe for them.

-While exercising, your older adult shouldn’t feel pressured to follow the instructor’s pace.
+While exercising, your older adult shouldn’t feel pressured to keep up with the instructor’s pace.
 They’ll still get plenty of benefit if they go at their own comfortable pace, no matter how slow.

 The same goes for their range of motion.
-Let your older adult know that they don’t have to do the movements exactly as the instructor does or they can skip a troublesome movement completely.
+Let your older adult know that they don’t have to do the movements exactly as the instructor does, or they can skip a troublesome movement altogether.

 They should move only as far as is comfortable for their limbs and joints.

-Next Step Try these free, gentle seated chair exercises for seniors (9 minutes)
+Next Steps: Try these free, gentle seated chair exercises for seniors (9 minutes)

 Recommended for you: